Enterprise Management Incentive (EMI) Scheme

 • What happens to any shares purchased under an option scheme if an employee resigns or is dismissed.

-We can put you in touch with solicitors who specialise in drawing up these sorts of agreements and have worked successfully with a number of our clients in the past.
-Once this is done we can help you by:
+We will discuss with you the specialist software we recommend using to draw up these sorts of agreements and have worked successfully with a number of our clients in the past.
+Following the conversation we can help you with:

-• Getting agreement from HMRC for the market value of any shares issued under the scheme
+• Applying for approval from HMRC for the market value of any EMI options issued under the scheme.

 More ChAdvice you might like